mvolkmann/blog/src/github/coming-soon.md

 ### Security

-A new tab labeled "Security" in the web UI of GitHub repos reports "common vulnerabilities and coding errors".
+A new tab labeled "Security" in the web UI of GitHub repos **reports "common vulnerabilities and coding errors"**.
 These are listed in three categories,
 "Security advisories", "Dependency alerts", and "Code scanning alerts" (in beta as of 5/13/20).